- Degree Programs »

 Q. What is a bar loan?
 Are they available?

 A. Private loans are available to assist students in alleviating costs associated with bar preparation, including preparatory courses, exam fees, and living expenses.
-Loans are available through private lenders, such as Sallie Mae, Citibank, and Wells Fargo.
-The loans are credit-based with interest rates varying from 5% to 15%.
+Loans are available through private lenders.
+The loans are credit based with variable interest rates.

 Q. What are loan fees?